VinayKDH/browser-extension/DEBUGGING_EXTENSION_ICON.md

 #### **Check 1: Extension Permissions**
 - Go to `chrome://extensions/`
-- Find "AIML Gyan Launcher"
+- Find "Tens AI Launcher"
 - Ensure it's **enabled**
 - Check if any permissions are blocked